 For corporate actions that require Questrade to withdraw securities in certificate form in the customer's name, please submit this request at least 10 business days before the expiry date.

-For more details on these terms of participation, please go to your Questrade account, under Requests > Corporate actions.
+For more details on these terms of participation, please go to your Questrade account, under Management > Corporate actions.

 Related lessons